yvesvandenmeerssche/wt-write-api/README.md

 a publicly accessible Swarm gateway as `swarm` client is *not* bundled in the docker image.
 - **Warning** - User wallets (although protected by password) will be stored in the image, be careful where your API is running and who can access it.
-- **Warning** - Once your docker container is stopped, all accounts (wallets and configuration) will disappear.
+- **Warning** - Once your docker container (and its associated volumes, if any) is deleted, all accounts (wallets and configuration) will disappear.

 ## Examples